cocos/cocos-engine/EngineErrorMap.md

 ### 16303

-Separable-SSS skin filter need float output, please open ENABLE_FLOAT_OUTPUT define...
+Skin material needs floating-point render target, please check ENABLE_FLOAT_OUTPUT define in Project Settings--Macro

 ### 16304

-Separable-SSS skin filter need set standard model, please check the isGlobalStandardSkinObject option in the MeshRender component.
+Skin material may need more accurate calculations, please select a head model of standard size, check the isGlobalStandardSkinObject option in the MeshRender component.